aditya-2703/DSA-HUB/GREEDY/README.md

 # How to run modules

- * You don't need to press any button just open game and play with your keyboard with arrow keys.
+ * You just need to give text in input field and press the button according to your preference and boom it's done.

 # How it works